SwedbankPay/developer.swedbankpay.com/_includes/intent.md

 {% assign autocapture = include.autocapture | default: false %}
-{% assign show-authorization = include.show-authorization | default: false %}
+{% assign show-authorization = include.show-authorization | default: true %}

 The intent of the payment identifies how and when the charge will be effectuated.
 This determines the type of transaction used during the payment